aryan04-t/Software-Development-Core-Keywords/README.md

 # 👨‍💻 About Me

 Hi, I am **Aryan Tomar**.
-Today is 1st December 2025, and I am 21 years old (turning 22 in a month).
+Today is 1st December 2025 when I am creating this Repo, and right now I am 21 years old (turning 22 in a month).
 I graduated with a B. Tech. in CSE (4-year program) in August 2025, and I am a Software Developer by profession.

 Software development is really vast, really really vast.
 I started seriously exploring it consciously and curiously on my own from September 2022 when I was 18 years old and I was in the 2nd year of my Engineering, I still remember it was 2nd Month of my 2nd year's 1st sem - the OG **Sept.
 2022** - I changed my approach towards life that day when I finally decided to pursue CSE seriously, when I finally decided to earn money seriously and become independant.